iluvadev/PocketBaseClient/README.md

 app.Data.Save(post);
 ```

-Or discard local (in memory) changes:
+Or discard local (in memory) changes for an element:

 ```csharp
 post.DiscardChanges();